Naseem Hamed: Hamed vs. Soto

 In October 1999 at Joe Louis Arena, Detroit, Michigan, United States, Hamed defeated WBC featherweight champion Cesar Soto of Mexico over 12 rounds, adding the WBC title to his collection and unified the WBC & WBO titles.
 Hamed soon chose to relinquish his WBC title due to his commitment to being WBO champion.

 Had Vazquez not been stripped by the WBA of his belt (the WBA did not want their featherweight title unified with the WBO), Hamed would have had the distinction of winning all four world titles in a division, something only Riddick Bowe had achieved by that point, at heavyweight.

 Hamed vs. Bungu

-In March 2000 at Olympia, Kensington, London, Hamed knocked out former undefeated long-reigning IBF super bantamweight title holder, Vuyani Bungu of South Africa.
+In March 2000 at Olympia, Kensington, London, Hamed knocked out former long-reigning IBF super bantamweight title holder, Vuyani Bungu of South Africa.
 The fight was ended with a single straight left hand, in one of Hamed's most impressive performances and biggest victories.